May 20, 2022

 Invoice factoring is the sale of your company’s invoices to a factoring company (or “factor”), which advances up to 80–90% of the invoice’s value.
 The factor then handles collections from your customers, paying you the remaining invoice value once the balance is settled.
 For this service, the factor charges a small percentage of each invoice’s value in fees, costing only pennies on the dollar.

 One significant advantage of invoice factoring is its flexibility, giving you a short-term financing solution designed to provide the working capital your company needs today.
 Invoice factoring can grow alongside your company, and you can pick and choose which accounts to sell invoices from.
 Factoring applications are typically approved within days rather than weeks, making them a much faster way to boost cash flow.
+When debating invoice factoring vs bank loans, this speed can be a critical factor for many businesses.

 Additionally, invoice factoring doesn’t entail the same interest rates, monthly payments and years-long payback terms as traditional loans.
 The money the factor advances you is your money, with each cash advance paid off by your customer when they pay your factor.
 Because of this, invoice factoring is not considered debt, making it a good option for businesses looking to avoid opening new lines of credit.